krypc-code/ipfs-file-manager-demo/README.md

 ```

-4. Create a `.env` file based on the `.env.example` file and replace all variables with the APIKEY and Auth Token from your Krypcore Web3 dashboard (Your APIKEY is at the end of both client and gateway IPFS endpoint URLs).
+4. Create a `.env` file based on the `.env.example` file and replace the variables with the IPFS Endpoint URLs and Auth Token from your Krypcore Web3 dashboard.

 ### Usage